eclipse-edc/DataDashboard/docs/continuous_deployment.md

 | `ARM_TENANT_ID`               | The Azure AD tenant ID.                                      |
 | `ARM_SUBSCRIPTION_ID`         | The Azure subscription ID to deploy resources in.            |
 | `ACR_NAME`                    | The name of the Azure Container Registry to deploy.
 Use only lowercase letters and numbers. |

-### Pushing ECD Data Dashboard image manually

-The `cd` Manually run the `cd` GitHub Actions workflow.
-The workflow runs automatically on commits to the "main" branch.